mbhulin/OrientTutorial/create_the_search_method.md

 This search algorithm consists of the following parts:

-1. Get the the parameters:
+1. Get the the parameters using a simple GUI:
     * the search Object
     * and for the simulation the current position of the robot
     * and the current position of the search object